Some people believe that solar panels must always be powered by grid electricity to function.

-Nowadays, solar panels are popular and may be seen installed almost anywhere – be it a rooftop or a field – to mainly generate electricity.
+Nowadays, solar panels are popular and may be seen installed almost anywhere – be it a rooftop, on the ground in your backyard or in a field to power your farm – to mainly generate electricity.
 However, they’re also used for heating buildings and providing hot water.

 Benefits of Solar Energy

 Aside from the above, some of the other benefits of solar energy include:

 - It does not result in the production of any toxic waste.
 (Although its recycling does pose a few serious problems.)

 Which Is Better Between Off-Grid & Grid-Tied Solar Systems?

 What matters most when deciding between the two solar power options is your location, power needs, and financial standing.

 If you build a grid-tied solar system, you’ll stay connected to the grid, and you’ll also be able to enjoy power from the main supply whenever your solar system isn’t producing any/enough energy.